 A prospective, open-label study, published in Diabetes Care, measured the impact of short-term infusion set disconnects on glucose levels.
 The unequivocal conclusion: A "30-minute interruption of basal insulin infusion resulted in significant glucose elevation; ~1 mg/dL for each minute basal insulin infusion was interrupted."1 Even short-term interruption of insulin delivery can cause blood glucose levels to rise and remain elevated for hours post-interruption.

-Because the Pod is applied directly to your body, there is no reason to take it off.
-Not to shower.
-Not to play sports.
-Not to be intimate.
-Never.
-So unlike traditional pumps, insulin delivery is truly continuous.
+Because the Pod is applied directly to your body, you don't have to take it off to shower, play sports, or be intimate.
+So unlike traditional insulin pumps, insulin delivery is truly continuous.

 1. Zisser H. Quantifying the impact of a short-interval interruption of insulin-pump infusion sets on glycemic excursions.
 Diabetes Care.
 2008;31:238-239.